PixelDeEcran/PixelLib/README.md

-# PipiLib
+# PixelLib

 Simple and Light Plugin Lib compatible with Bukkit.

 ## Current Features

-For now, it can only helps you to simplify the creation of commands.
+For now, it can only help you to simplify the creation of commands, see [commands.md](doc/commands.md).

+New: Bootstrap feature, useful for creating agent in order to modify the code of CraftBukkit.

 ## Building